 In this article, we’ll cover

-- Beautiful Polish cities that no one you know has been to
+- Beautiful towns, cities and villages that no one you know has been to

 - Stunning examples of medieval history and architecture